Top 10 Traditional Foods to Serve During Isra’ and Mi’raj Night

 TOP 5: Kunafa

-Kunafa, Top 10 Traditional Foods To Serve During Isra' And Mi'Raj Night
+Kunafa, Top 10 Traditional Foods to Serve During Isra' and Mi'raj Night

 Image Source: Sweet Burger